Engee documentation

 Fixed-Point

-In addition to floating-point numbers, fixed-point numbers are used in software and hardware development.
-They are less flexible than floating-point numbers, but operations on fixed-point numbers are usually faster.
-The following are the basic concepts of fixed-point numbers.
+Along with floating-point numbers, fixed-point numbers are used in software and hardware development.
+They are less flexible than floating-point numbers, but operations with fixed-point numbers are usually faster.
+The basic concepts of fixed-point numbers are presented below.

-Engee currently uses a binary-point-only (power-of-two) version of fixed-point numbers rather than slope-bias.
+Engee currently uses a binary-point-only (power-of-two) variant of fixed-point numbers, rather than slope-bias.

-To learn how to work with Fixed-Point in the Engee computing environment, see the article Fixed-Point Arithmetic (Fixed-Point) in Engee.
+Read about working with Fixed-Point in the Engee computing environment in the article Fixed-Point arithmetic in Engee.

 Binary point